drager/why-typescript-matters-talk/README.md

     $ yarn start --port=3000
     ```

-## Tutorial

-If want you a step-by-step guide for getting started with Spectacle, a basic tutorial is available [here](https://github.com/FormidableLabs/spectacle/blob/main/docs/tutorial.md).

 ## Build & Deployment

 Building the dist version of the project is as easy as running